-The cow, the horse, and the sheep (John after Dudeney and Loyd)
+The cow, the horse, and the sheep (after Loyd)

-Here is a twist to an old problem which, to my surprise, seems not to have appeared before.
+Here is a twist to a well known problem which, to my surprise, seems not to have appeared before.

 A farmer has a field, a cow, a horse, and a sheep.
-The cow and the horse together can graze the field bare in three days, the cow and the sheep in four days, the horse and the sheep in six days, and all three in just two days.
-How many days would it take each animal to graze the field bare on its own?
+All three animals together can graze the field bare in two days, but the cow and the horse without the sheep would take three days, the cow and the sheep would take four days, and the horse and the sheep six days.
+How long would it take each animal to graze the field bare on its own?